SloughJE/aerial_straps_classifier/README.md

 - docker push: This command pushes a Docker image to a remote registry.
 - gcr.io/PROJECT_ID/IMAGE_NAME: Specifies the name (path) of the image, pointing to the GCR repository.

-### 9.3 Deploying the Docker Image using Google Cloud Run
+### 9.3 Deploy the Docker Image using Google Cloud Run

 ```bash
 gcloud run deploy SERVICE_NAME --image gcr.io/PROJECT_ID/IMAGE_NAME --platform managed --region REGION